 Kitchen notes

 - Egg whites.
 The amount you add makes the dough thicker or thinner resulting in thicker or flatter cookies.
-I like them on the thin side because they are chewy and airy, as opposed to more dense ones.
+I like them on the thin side because they are chewy and airy, unlike more dense ones.
 But it's your choice.
 I suggest you bake a few and see if you like them and adjust accordingly if necessary.

 - Storing.
 They turn crisper but stay chewy the next day.
 I put them in tins and they last a few days.